UT-MPC/pxt-moveSMART/tutorial3.md

 Find the ``||basic:show number 0||`` block in the blue icon, and drag it into the mouth of the ``||basic:forever||`` block.
 Next, drag ``||variables: step||`` into the bubble that shows **0** in the ``||basic:show number 0||`` block.

+Look at the @boardname@ on the left.
+Does a red 0 appear?

 ```blocks
 basic.forever(function () {